 Canada M4W 1A8

 Telephone: 416-326-3333 or 1-800-387-0073

 Generally when cancer surgery is performed, the tumour tissue that is removed is examined by a doctor (pathologist) who prepares a report to assist with the diagnosis of the disease and to plan for future treatment.
 Only a portion of the tissue that is removed is required for examination.
-If a patient agrees to be a donor for the tumour bank, a small sample of the tissue is collected for the OTB.
-Only excess, leftover tissue that typically would be discarded is collected for the OTB.
-The blood sample that is collected is about one tablespoon of blood.
+If a patient agrees to be a donor for the tumour bank, a small sample of the tissue is collected for OTB.
+Only excess, leftover tissue that typically would be discarded is collected for OTB.
+The blood sample that is collected is up to three tablespoons of blood.
 If possible, this will be collected at the same time as other routine blood tests are being conducted.

 OTB collects PHI via patient consent at participating hospital collection centres, which are classified as ‘health information custodians’ (HICs) under the Personal Health Information Protection Act, 2004 (PHIPA).
 PHI that is collected from the patient health record includes demographic information (e.g., age, sex), details of the cancer diagnosis (e.g., type of cancer, grade, stage), treatment details, patient and family history of cancer and other risk factors, and outcome information concerning the progression of the disease or the disease-free status.

 How does OTB use PHI?
 Why is this information required?